ashvinalex/Learning-/Kafka/theory.md

 * supports multiple formats JSON, Avro, Binary
 * the sequence of messages are called a stream
 * data can be pushed to a topic using a producer and retrieved using a consumer

+## Partitions
+a topic is split into multiple partitions message are ordered within a portions each message has an incremental ID called an offset Topics are Immutalable; once written cannot be changed